Chymyst/chymyst-core/docs/chymyst-actor.md

 In order to be able to make progress in such situations, a chemical actor may need to consume messages out of order.

 For this reason, messages in certain mailboxes may need to be kept as an unordered multi-set or "bag", rather than as an ordered queue.
-This usually only applies to mailboxes that participate in computations with complicated guard conditions.
+This only applies to mailboxes that participate in computations with sufficiently complicated guard conditions.
-`Chymyst` automatically detects these situations and decides which mailboxes need to be unordered.
+`Chymyst` automatically detects these situations and activates unordered storage for the affected mailboxes.
 Since all the chemical actors are defined up front, this analysis can be performed before any computations are started.

 ## Conclusions